 Continue south to Wexford Town for a unique overnight stay in a Ring Fort and learn how our ancestors lived 1500 years ago, at the Irish National Heritage Park.
 Unlike other parks, the Irish National Heritage Park is more like an outdoor museum and features full scale reconstructions of ancient homesteads, forts and tombs, an early Christian monastery and mill, even a Viking boatyard and other monumental historical and cultural references.
-Meander through the incredible landscape at your own pace, participating in one of many interactive, heritage challenges like moving a megalithic rock, carving rock art, weaving a wattle house, and even panning for gold, or simply relax with a coffee by the lake, whilst the kids play in one of two adventure playgrounds with climbing frames and ropes.
-For older kids, the park boasts several exciting sporting, cultural and
+Meander through the incredible landscape at your own pace, participating in one of many interactive, heritage challenges like moving a megalithic rock, carving rock art, weaving a wattle house, and even panning for gold, or simply relax with a coffee by the lake, whilst the kids play in one of two adventure playgrounds with climbing frames and

 outdoor activities including shooting a Viking bow and archery – all centered around Ireland’s heritage of course.
 This makes a truly

 memorable stay, and with hours of rambling, you’ll learn about prehistoric Ireland in an interactive, and fun way.